Blood Feast

 Blood Feast is a 1963 American splatter film.
 It was composed, shot, and directed by Herschell Gordon Lewis, written by Allison Louise Downe from an idea by Lewis and David F. Freidman, and stars Mal Arnold, William Kerwin, Connie Mason, and Lyn Bolton.
 The plot focuses on a psychopathic food caterer named Fuad Ramses (Arnold) who kills women so that he can include their body parts in his meals and perform sacrifices to his "Egyptian goddess" Ishtar.

-Blood Feast is considered the first splatter slasher film, a sub-genre of horror noted for its graphic depictions of on-screen gore.
+Blood Feast is considered the first splatter film, a sub-genre of horror noted for its graphic depictions of on-screen gore.
 It was highly successful, grossing $4 million against its minuscule $24,500 budget, while receiving poor reviews from critics, who criticized it as amateurish and vulgar.
 The film was followed by a belated sequel, Blood Feast 2: All U Can Eat, in 2002.

 Plot

 A woman comes home to her Miami Beach apartment and hears of a recent murder in Rogers Park.
-She herself is then murdered while taking a bath.
+She is then murdered while taking a bath.
 Before leaving, the killer hacks off her leg above the knee with a machete and bags it.
 A copy of a book titled Ancient Weird Religious Rites is seen near the body.

-At the police station the next morning, Detective Pete Thornton consults with the chief of the homicide bureau about the killings, who says that the killer follows a pattern of mutilating his victims by removing their limbs and organs.
+At the police station the following day, Detective Pete Thornton consults with the chief of the homicide bureau about the killings, who says that the killer follows a pattern of mutilating his victims by removing their limbs and organs.
 Elsewhere in town, Dorothy Fremont hires a caterer named Fuad Ramses to arrange a dinner party for her daughter, Suzette.
 Ramses – who is the serial murderer – tells Mrs. Fremont he will prepare an ancient Egyptian feast for the affair.
-Mrs. Fremont is delighted, as Suzette has an interest in Egyptology.
+Mrs. Fremont is delighted, as Suzette is interested in Egyptology.
 After Mrs. Fremont leaves Ramses' store, he goes to a back room, where he has enshrined a statue of the goddess Ishtar.
-Ramses is preparing a "blood feast" – a stew made from his victims' blood and body parts intended to resurrect Ishtar.
+Ramses is preparing a "blood feast" – a stew from his victims' blood and body parts intended to resurrect Ishtar.

-Later that day, Thornton tells the chief he interviewed the latest victim's acquaintances, and that she was a member of a book club.
-That evening, teenagers Tony and Marcy are on a nearby beach.
+Later that day, Thornton tells the chief that he interviewed the latest victim's acquaintances and that she was a member of the book club.
+That evening, Tony and Marcy are on a nearby beach.
 Ramses arrives, knocks Tony unconscious, and removes Marcy's brain from her skull.
-Thornton and the chief arrive on the scene but are unable to get any useful information from a hysterical Tony.
+Thornton and the chief arrive on the scene but cannot get helpful information from Tony, who is hysterical.
 They later question Marcy's mother, who tells them Marcy belonged to a book club.
-Some time later, Ramses stakes out a motel.
-He knocks on a woman's door and attacks her when she answers, ripping her tongue out as another ingredient to his "blood feast".
+Sometime later, Ramses stakes out a motel.
+He knocks on a woman's door and attacks her when she answers, ripping her tongue out as another ingredient of his "blood feast."